-This course examines the fundamentals necessary to design and develop space experiments and space systems.
-The course presents the theoretical background, current state of the art, and examples of the disciplines essential to developing space instrumentation and systems.
-Experts in the field will cover the following topics: spacecraft attitude determination and control, space communications, satellite command and telemetry systems, satellite data processing and storage, and space systems integration and testing.
-This course requires the completion of a research paper.
+This course is intended for the physicist or engineer interested in the design of space experiments and space systems.
+The course presents the technical background, current state of the art, and example applications in the development of space systems.
+Topics include spacecraft thermal control, spacecraft configuration and structural design, space communications, risk analysis, command and telemetry systems, spacecraft computer systems, systems integration and test, and space mission operations.
+This course is team taught by experts in their respective fields.
 Prerequisite(s): An undergraduate degree in physics or engineering or the equivalent.
-Although preferable, it is not necessary to have taken EN.615.644 Physics of Space Systems I or EN.615.744 Physics of Space Systems I Course Note(s): This course is also offered for 600-level credit and does not require completion of a research paper.
-See EN.615.645 Physics of Space Systems II.
+Although preferable, it is not necessary to have taken EN.615.644 Physics of Space Systems I or EN.615.744 Physics of Space Systems I. Course Note(s): This course may be taken for 700-level credit with the additional requirement of a research paper.
+See EN.615.745 Fundamentals of Space Systems and Subsystems II.